Our Verdict

 The Packa Genie uses a display and controls that are comparable to most of the other bikes in this price range.
 The controls are intuitive in their use with good ergonomics, and the LCD display is large, easy to read, and shows your pertinent ride information at a glance.
 The batteries are removable, and charging can be done on or off the bike.

 The majority of e-bikes we've tested in this price range have similar controls to those found on the Packa Genie.
 By the left grip, a small handlebar-mounted control unit has three buttons, power/mode, and up and down arrows.
 A thumb paddle throttle is situated next to the button controls.
 Their location next to the left grip makes them easy to reach with the thumb, and they are so simple in their function that you can typically use them without the need to look down.
 Once the power is turned on at the battery, the power/mode button turns on power to the display.
 The up and down arrows are used to shift between pedal-assist levels while the mode button scrolls through several data fields at the bottom of the screen.
-Pressing and holding the up arrow turns on the head and tail lights while pressing and holding the down arrow engages the walk mode.
+Pressing and holding the up arrow turns on the head and tail lights, while pressing and holding the down arrow engages the walk mode.

 The monochrome LCD display measures 3.25" long x 2" wide and is centered in the handlebar above the stem in an easy-to-see location.
 The angle of the screen can also be adjusted to optimize it for viewing.
 The screen shows several important pieces of data, including remaining battery life, current speed, pedal assist level, and odometer/trip distance.
-The remaining battery life is displayed graphically at the top of the screen as a number of bars that turn off as the battery is depleted.
+The remaining battery life is displayed graphically at the top of the screen as a number of bars turn off as the battery is depleted.
 Current speed is calculated from the bike's speed sensor and is shown in large numbers in the middle of the screen (this field can be changed to show average or max speed).
 Below that, the pedal-assist setting is displayed as a number 0-5.
 At the bottom of the screen is the odometer, and this field can be switched to show Trip A and Trip B distance instead.
-The display also has a USB port which can be used to charge a smartphone or similar device off the bike's battery.
+The display also has a USB port, which can be used to charge a smartphone or similar device off the bike's battery.

 The downtube battery fits nicely into a recess in the downtube of the frame.
 It can be unlocked with the included keys and removed for security or charging on or off the bike.
 If you opt for the second battery, it will sit behind the seat post.
 Charging is pretty standard using the included charger.
 Simply plug the charging cord into the charging port.
 Expect a charging time of approximately 5 hours to replenish a depleted battery.
 The optional second battery is keyed differently than the downtube battery, and it is also removable for security and charging.